MicrosoftDocs/entra-docs/docs/identity/conditional-access/howto-conditional-access-policy-authentication-strength-external.md

 ms.service: entra-id
 ms.subservice: conditional-access
 ms.topic: how-to
-ms.date: 09/17/2024
+ms.date: 09/27/2024

 ms.author: joflore
 author: MicrosoftGuyJFlo
 manager: amycolannino
 ms.reviewer: inbarc
 ---
-# Conditional Access: Require an authentication strength for external users
+# Require multifactor authentication for external users

 Authentication strength is a Conditional Access control that lets you define a specific combination of multifactor authentication (MFA) methods that an external user must complete to access your resources.
 This control is especially useful for restricting external access to sensitive apps in your organization.
 For example, you can create a Conditional Access policy, require a phishing-resistant authentication strength in the policy, and assign it to guests and external users.

 Microsoft Entra ID provides three [built-in authentication strengths](/entra/identity/authentication/concept-authentication-strengths):

-- Multifactor authentication strength (least restrictive)
+- **Multifactor authentication strength** (less restrictive) recommended in this article
 - Passwordless MFA strength
 - Phishing-resistant MFA strength (most restrictive)